 Assistant Professor of Clinical Medicine

-Associate Professor of Medicine (Cardiovascular Medicine); Director of Interventional Cardiology; Director, Structural Heart Disease Program
+Associate Professor of Medicine (Cardiovascular Medicine); Director of Interventional Cardiology, Cardiovascular Medicine; Director of Structural Heart Disease, Yale Medicine; Director, Structural Heart Disease Program, Cardiovascular Medicine

 Associate Professor of Medicine (Cardiology)

 Assistant Professor of Clinical Medicine; Physician Advisor, Yale-New Haven Hospital; Associate Director, Cardiac Catheterization Laboratory; Associate Clinical Professor of Medicine, Yale School of Medicine